Public events

 November 18, 2024 – March 28, 2025

-Amsab-ISG - Ghent What was it like to be queer as a young person in the 1960s?
+What was it like to be queer as a young person in the 1960s?
 And what about the decades that followed?
-In the exhibition " Young and Queer Since the Sixties, various aspects of the evolution of the lives and activism of LGBTQ+ young people, and how their struggles helped pave the way for the generations that followed.
+Discover in the exhibition Young and queer since the sixties various aspects of the evolution of the lives and activism of LGBTQ+ youth, and how their struggles have helped pave the way for generations to come.

 Image El Ghorba Talk